 The Column Name property read in from the live database.
-Note: This field is not editable directly in Enterprise Architect.

 Constraint Field Macros

 This table lists the macros that are available in DDL templates to access constraint-related fields, where (in Enterprise Architect) the fields are editable, such as 'Constraint Name' and 'Constraint Type'.